Babes in Toyland (1997 film): Plot

 Barnaby captures Jack and Jill again and has Gonzargo and Rodrigo take them to the Goblin Forest to keep them from interfering in their evil plan.
-There, they meet the mysterious Goblin King (Lindsay Schnebly) who tries to eat Gonzargo and Rodrigo after he first ate Jill's stuffed toy dog, Woofy.
+There, they meet the mysterious Goblin King who tries to eat Gonzargo and Rodrigo after he first ate Jill's stuffed toy dog, Woofy.
 Mr. Dumpty informs Tom and Mary, who go to the forest to rescue them.
 As the goblins are weak against light, they use a flashlight to fight them off and escape.
 Barnaby knocks Mr. Dumpty over a bridge (while giving a mockery saying of the nursery rhyme which bears the egg's name) for the key to the factory and tries to enter it, but is stopped by Tom, Mary, Jack, Jill, Gonzargo, and Rodrigo, and is forced to retreat.

 As Tom and Mary finish the Toy Factory's order and fall in love, Barnaby leads the goblins to Toyland, where they invade, setting fire to the buildings and roasting Gonzargo and Rodrigo on a rotisserie spit.
 Tom activates the toy soldiers, who soundly defeat the goblins and put out the fire, saving all of Toyland (including Gonzargo and Rodrigo).
 Barnaby insults the Goblin King, who tries to kill him, but Jack, Jill, and all the toy soldiers shine lights on the Goblin King, destroying him.
 Barnaby calls him a "pathetic ogre", and the other goblins chase him out of Toyland (though his fate is left unclear after his exile).

-Christmas finally arrives; Jack and Jill-(who received a new Woofy dog toy) have been adopted by Tom and Mary who have become their new parents, while Tom has repaired Mr. Dumpty, to make him unbreakable.
+Christmas finally arrives; Jack and Jill (who received a new Woofy dog toy) have been adopted by Tom and Mary who have become their new parents, while Tom has repaired Mr. Dumpty, to make him unbreakable.
 Santa magically shrinks the toy soldiers down to the size of action figures and loads them into his bag.
 He notices Barnaby's cat, Scat, who is now homeless after Barnaby was chased away by the goblins.
 He picks her up and pets her.
 Jill asks Santa to keep Scat with which he lets her keep her, with Scat having new owners, Santa continues on his journey as Mr. Dumpty rides back into the sky with his friend the moon.